 - The domain name associated with the package.

 That the Company can irretrievably terminate all data held within that package.

-32.5 All renewals will be charged at the same price as stated in the original contract.
+32.5 All renewals will be charged at the price current at the time of renewal.
 There are no additional terms or conditions unless the Customer is directly contacted by the Company.

 33 PERSONNEL PROFILE